sprkweb/finaplan/README.md

     init        Initialize an empty plan
-    add         Add a certain amount of money to your plan invest      Add some interest rate on top of your capital print       Print the given plan in a more human-friendly manner
+    add         Add a certain amount of money to your plan invest      Add some interest rate on top of your capital inflation   Adjust all the previous plan for inflation print       Print the given plan in a more human-friendly manner

 ## Usage